Chestnut Hill, Philadelphia: Public education

 Residents are zoned to schools in the School District of Philadelphia.
 Students in grades kindergarten through 8 are zoned to John Story Jenks School, while students in grades 9 through 12 are zoned to Roxborough High School.

 Students were previously zoned to Germantown High School.

 Private education

 Chestnut Hill is home to several private schools.
 The Pre-K-12 Springside Chestnut Hill Academy, educates single-sex Pre-K-8 and coed 9–12, formed in 2010 through the merger of Springside School and Chestnut Hill Academy.
-Other private schools in Chestnut Hill are The Crefeld School (7-12), the K-8 Norwood-Fontbonne Academy, and Our Mother of Consolation.
+Other private schools in Chestnut Hill are The Crefeld School (7-12), and the K-8 Norwood-Fontbonne Academy.
 Nearby private schools in adjacent neighborhoods that attract some Chestnut Hill residents include Germantown Friends School, William Penn Charter School, and Germantown Academy.

 Public libraries

 Free Library of Philadelphia operates the Chestnut Hill Branch at 8711 Germantown Avenue.